EugenDueck/engine.io-conflation/README.md

 `engine.io-conflation` is an [engine.io](https://github.com/LearnBoost/engine.io) plugin that makes **[conflation](http://magmasystems.blogspot.jp/2006/08/conflation.html)**, **aggregation**, **modification** and **filtering** of messages straightforward, especially when it has to based on the client's performance consuming messages from the server.

-This is especially useful to reduce the size of the payload for **slow consumers** that **cannot keep up with the frequency of messages**, because of a low bandwidth connection, or low processing power.
+This is useful to reduce the size of the payload for **slow consumers** that cannot keep up with the frequency of messages, because of a low bandwidth connection, or low processing power.

 To use it, you have to create a function, lets call it `myConflaterFunction`, and register it by means of `server.on('flush', createConflater(myConflaterFunction)`.